YaManicKill/psmbm/src/pages/index.md

     Children and young people are welcome to attend whichever sessions they wish - we don't need to know in advance which sessions they will be coming to.

-    Check out our age groups and session times here.
+    Check out our age groups and session times below.
 (Note that ages are "as at 31st August 2024")

     ### **R﻿egister your child(ren) [here.](https://forms.gle/gVSoGxXU5ugTfbHAA)**